stratosphereips/StratosphereLinuxIPS/README.md

 ### Changelog
 [rewrite]
+- 0.6.5
+	- Fixed ThreatIntellignce module to be fully functional.
+	- Added new feature to stop Slips automatically when input files ends.
+	- Fixed the storing and display of inbound flows in analysis direction 'all'.
+	- Fixed Kalipso to display inbound flows and h hotkey to display out tuples
 - 0.5 Completely renewed architecture and code.
 - 0.4 was never reached
 - 0.3.5
 - 0.3.4
 	- This is a mayor version change.
 Implementing new algorithms for analyzing the results, management of IPs, connections, whois database and more features.
 	- A new parameter to specify the file (-r).
 This is as fast as reading the file from stdin.
 	- Now we have a configuration file slips.conf.
 In there you can specify from fixed parameters, the time formats, to the columns in the flow file.
 - 0.3.3alpha
 	- First stable version with a minimal algorithm for detecting behavioral threats.

+### Current status
+We are developing a new module _lstm-cc-detection_.
+This is a module to detect command and control channels using LSTM neural network and the stratosphere behavioral letters

 # Common errors
 - If you see the error